coderolls/coderolls-blog/_pages/about.md

 <p>coderolls is a blog about coding.
 Here I do write articles about Java programming language, Spring Framework, Hibernate, SQL, GIT, and many related technologies. </p>

-<p>At coderolls, I am trying to write easy-to-understand but in detail tutorials.
-I am writing few examples in the tutorials which elaborate the concept.</p>
+<p>At coderolls, I am trying to write easy-to-understand but in-detail tutorials.
+I am writing a few examples in the tutorials which elaborate on the concept.</p>

 <p>If you have any questions please feel free to reach us at hello@coderolls.com</p>